 However, Austria is required by their tax law to determine the type of income that is derived from a foreign source.
 It appears that VA disability comepnsation would fall under §3 EStG (1988) Nr.
 1(1).
 Since the "progressionsvorbehalt" in Austrian tax law is not explicitivily listed, it only appears to be used in certain cases of income under §3 EStG Nr.
 2 and 3.
 Therefore it appears that VA disability compensation is not used under the "progressionsvorbehalt" either.

-Having said that, if you reside in Austria, it would be imperitive that you seek out profession tax advice to determine whether if VA comepnsation would be seen as income under §3 Nr.
+Having said that, if you reside in Austria, it would be imperitive that you seek out professional tax advice to determine whether if VA comepnsation would be seen as income under §3 Nr.
 1(1) EStg (1988) and as such be exempt from the "progressionsvorbehalt," or as income under §3 Nr.
-2 and 3 (or whether it is simply classified as "Ausländische einkünfte" regardless of the type of income it falls under) and subject to the "progressionsvorbehalt" of Austrian tax law.
+4 (since VA compensation does not come from "öffentliche mittel" from a EU-EWR country) and is subject to the "progressionsvorbehalt" of Austrian tax law.
 I have included a copy of the U.S.-Austrian tax treaty here for reference.

-Note: If you're an Austrian citizen and are receiving VA compensation due to serving in the U.S. Armed forces or are a surviving spouse of a former service member and are receiving "survivor benefits' from VA, then it appears, based on the below court case, that any income dervived from VA would NOT be tax free in Austria due to the wording of §19(1) of the tax treaty!
+Note: If you're an Austrian citizen and are receiving VA compensation due to serving in the U.S. Armed forces, or are a surviving spouse of a former service member and are receiving "survivor benefits' from VA, then it appears, based on the below court case, that any income dervived from VA would not be tax free in Austria due to the wording of §19(1) of the tax treaty!
+However, having said this, since the type of foreign income must be determined under Austrian tax law, VA benefits (disability compensation, DIC, and "death pension' for surviving spouses) falls under § 3 Nr.
+1 (1) and would be tax free anyways regardless of one's citizenship.

 If you reside in Switzerland, it would be in your best interest to consult a tax advisor there to inform yourself on how VA disability compensation is claimed when filing your yearly income taxes.
 Below is a copy of the DBA between the U.S. and Switzerland for reference.